spring-projects/spring-retry/README.md

 lock step and both failing (a lesson learned from Ethernet).
 For this purpose, Spring Retry provides `ExponentialBackoffPolicy`.
-Spring Retry also provides randomized versions of delay policies that are quite useful to avoid resonating between related failures in a complex system by adding Jitter.
+Spring Retry also provides randomized versions of delay policies that are quite useful to avoid resonating between related failures in a complex system, by adding jitter.

 ## Listeners